Lorry Sant: Controversies

 Lorry Sant had a very rough leadership approach which resulted in a number of controversies including human rights violations.
 During his tenure as minister, Sant was hostile and aggressive to some of his employees, and in 2010 the courts found that he had breached the human rights of Renè Buttigieg who had worked as a government architect when Sant was works minister.

 After the government took over the Marsa Sports Complex in 1971, Sant clashed with Hilary Tagliaferro, a Catholic priest who had established a youth sports centre within the complex.
-A dispute arose over the selection of football coaches, culminating in Tagliaferro being arrested for unauthrised possession of government stationery, although he was later released without any charges.
+A dispute arose over the selection of football coaches, culminating in Tagliaferro being arrested for unauthorised possession of government stationery, although he was later released without any charges.

 Sant also instigated a dispute with the Malta Football Association (MFA) because the association's president was a supporter of the Nationalist Party.
 The MFA had been allowed to use the national stadium at Ta' Qali after its completion, but in the early 1980s Sant prevented them from using it until they paid an annual rent of Lm 10,000.
 Sant also created another Football Association as a rival of the MFA.

 Roads built during Sant's tenure as works minister were generally of inferior quality than roads which had been built earlier.

 Lorry Sant had ambitions to succeed Dom Mintoff as leader of the Labour Party, but the two had a falling out and when Mintoff resigned as Labour leader and Prime Minister in 1984 he was succeeded by Karmenu Mifsud Bonnici.
 According to his wife Carmen, Lorry Sant "still loved Mintoff and he was hurt that [he] had turned against him."

 Lorry Sant and his canvassers were responsible for various forms of political violence in the 1980s.
 On one occasion he reportedly broke the glasses of then-Nationalist MP Josie Muscat in parliament and then beat him up and locked him in a bathroom.

+On 15 February 1982, Lino Cauchi who was the accountant of one of Sant's canvassers went missing.
+Three years later, on 15 November 1985, his remains were found in a well.
+Forensics tests later concluded that Cauchi was killed after receiving two blows to the sides of his head when still alive.
+The blows by a mallet that was also found in the well, fractured Cauchi's skull.

+A court testimony later established that Cauchi attended at least two stormy meetings before the December election in 1981 where corrupt land deals were being discussed.
+When Cauchi disappeared two months later, he was in possession of potentially incriminating documents that were never found.
+While the murder has never been solved, Lorry Sant's canvassers are strongly suspected of orchestrating the murder, or potentially carrying out the murder themselves.

 In 1986, Sant and Wistin Abela interrupted and almost assaulted Nationalist leader Eddie Fenech Adami in parliament while the latter was delivering a speech which condemned the murder of Raymond Caruana and the police's subsequent frameup of Peter Paul Busuttil.